 Carolina Wetlands Association, Raleigh, NC.

 Ralph Tiner is a wetland ecologist with over 40 years of experience in wetland classification, mapping, and functional assessment.
-An adjunct professor at the University of Massachusetts, he recently retired from the U.S. Fish and Wildlife Service where he coordinated the National Wetlands Inventory for the north eastern United States.
-For the past decade, he has worked on landscape-level functional assessments, developing classification and assessment protocols to predict wetland functions at the watershed level.
+A former adjunct professor at the University of Massachusetts and recently retired from the U.S. Fish and Wildlife Service, he coordinated the National Wetlands Inventory for the northeastern United States for nearly 40 years.
+For the past two decades, he worked on landscape-level functional assessments, developing classification and assessment protocols to predict wetland functions at the watershed level.
 Ralph is the author of over 250 publications including several books including “Tidal Wetlands Primer” and “Remote Sensing of Wetlands”.
 He is editor of the Society of Wetland Scientists’ journal – Wetland Science & Practice.
 He currently teaches wetland short courses at Rutgers University's Office of Continuing Professional Education.

 Dr. Paul Adamus is retired from Oregon State University where he was Courtesy Faculty in the Water Resources, Marine Resource Management, and Environmental Sciences Graduate Programs.
 He has assisted government agencies and NGOs with developing and field-calibrating detailed models of wetland functions in nine states and provinces, has twice been invited to testify on wetlands to the U.S. Congress, and was Coordinator of the Oregon Breeding Bird Atlas Project